Anilsevinc/Anilsevinc/README.md

 During my internship in the US, I developed a customer-facing chatbot using RAG techniques to improve user experience.
 I aim to further develop my skills in generative AI to create innovative solutions that deliver tangible value.

-You can reach me at anilsevinc@pm.me.
+You can reach me at contact@anilsevinc.net.

 <h3 align="left">Connect with me:</h3>
 <p align="left">